 Georgie White

-Georgie’s adventures began after her divorce when she and her daughter got close, engaging in outdoor activities together such as rock climbing, skiing, skating, and bicycling.
+Georgie White was the first woman river guide in the Grand Canyon.
+She became the first woman to row through the canyon and eventually started her own rafting company called Georgie’s Royal River Rats!
+Georgie’s adventures began after her divorce when she and her daughter got close, engaging in outdoor activities together, such as rock climbing, skiing, skating, and bicycling.
 Then, in 1944, her daughter, only 15 years old, was killed while bicycling by a hit-and-run driver.
-In response to her heartache, she took to hiking in the desert with, Harry Aleson.
-Harry was a friend of Georgie's who would later become a legendary river runner in his own right
+In response to her heartache, she took to hiking in the desert with Harry Aleson.

-Soon Georgie started going down the Colorado River through Grand Canyon by swimming the entire Grand Canyon twice!
+Harry was a friend of Georgie’s who would later become a legendary river runner in his own right Soon, Georgie started going down the Colorado River through the Grand Canyon by swimming the entire Grand Canyon twice!
 When we say swimming, we mean swimming.
-Georgie went with Harry Aleson and their “gear” consisted of tennis shoes, a bathing suit, a light nylon shirt and jacket, and a kapok life preserver.
+Georgie went with Harry Aleson, and their “gear” consisted of tennis shoes, a bathing suit, a light nylon shirt and jacket, and a kapok life preserver.
 They also each had a malt can packed and rations made up of pure sugar candy, powdered coffee, and dehydrated soup.
 The two entered the river in June 1945 near Diamond Peak and eventually, they reached Lake Mead, having swam roughly 60 miles of the lower Grand Canyon.
 Both found the trip so entertaining they completed a longer “swim” the next summer!

 Georgie supposedly wanted to do it a third time, but Aleson was ready to invest in a boat.
+Eventually, Georgie wanted others to experience the joy river running brought.
+She began taking paying customers in the early 1950s and famously tied three rafts together to achieve better stability in big rapids.
+However, they would frequently flop onto each other and toss passengers around during rapids.
 She is well known for her unique approach to running her commercial rafting company.
 Stories are told of how she only fed her passengers canned foods.
-Colleagues joked that Georgie did her grocery shopping with a big magnet: walk into a store and just see what cans stick.
+Colleagues joked that Georgie did her grocery shopping with a big magnet: walk into a store and just see what can stick.
 On a trip, she’d throw a bunch of unopened cans into boiling water where the labels fell off, and each person would open one up and eat whatever was inside.
+She always wore a leopard-print leotard that became a symbol of her legacy, and even at the age of 73, she could be seen holding her motor rig’s tiller with one hand and a beer with the other, wearing a full-length leopard-pattern leotard.
+Her last Grand Canyon trip took place in September 1991 as she was approaching her 80th birthday.
+Then in 1992, she died of cancer at age 81.

 Quotes: